Terms and Conditions for Employers

 2. All job advertisements submitted to JCU CareerHub must comply with all relevant Australian and State laws including privacy, fair trading, the Fair Work Act, trade practices and anti-discrimination laws.

-1. All submitted job advertisements need to be approved by Careers and Employment staff before being made available for access by students and graduates.
+1. All submitted job advertisements need to be approved by Careers and Employability staff before being made available for access by students and graduates.
 Advertisements are processed during business hours.

-3. Careers and Employment requires all advertisers to provide the following information:
+3. Careers and Employability requires all advertisers to provide the following information:

 1. The name of the organisation or individual advertising the job vacancy.